 Do you handle air-sensitive samples?

-Yes we do maintain a glove box.
-There is an additional charge of $25.00 for special handling under argon.
-Samples should be sealed adequately when shipped.
+We maintain a Nitrogen glove box at 40ppm of Oxygen.
+An additional charge per sample analysis is charged for glove box handling.
+It is important that samples are sealed adequately when shipped.
 Air sensitive samples must be transferrable.
-Heavy thick oils cannot be transferred adequately for this type of analysis.
-Due to techniques used, we cannot analyze sulfur on an air sensitive substance.
-Drying is never done on air sensitive samples.
-Samples with extremely strong stench should be noted as so.
+Due to techniques used, we cannot analyze phosphorus as an air sensitive substance.
+Drying is never able to be done on air sensitive samples.

 Are there any specific types of samples that you do not handle?

-Yes.
-Due to the health and safety of personnel, we do NOT handle any compounds containing Osmium, Uranium, Thallium.
-Samples with extremely high toxicity and extremely strong stench we no longer analyze.
-We do not handle any Finished Pharmaceuticals for release.
-Highly volatile liquid samples with very low BP (less than 40 deg C)
+Yes, due to the health and safety of personnel, we do NOT handle any compounds containing Osmium, Non-Depleted Uranium, or Thallium or with a high toxicity or strong stench.
+We do not handle any Finished Pharmaceuticals for release or Highly volatile liquid samples with boiling points of less than 40 deg C.